 Tensegrity describes a structural relationship principle in which structural shape is guaranteed by the finitely closed, comprehensively continuous, tensional behaviours of the system and not by the discontinuous and exclusively local compressional behaviors.”
 Quite a mouthful, but he also could say it in a different way, like: “…compression elements in a sea of tension…

-If the couple is a structure characterised by tensional integrity or tensegrity, the kinetic energy generated by the linear motion of the walk is stored much as it is in an elastic band that is held stretched.
+If the couple is a structure characterised by tensegrity the kinetic energy generated by the linear motion of the walk is stored much as it is in an elastic band that is held stretched.
 In tango, when you walk as a couple you create the tensegrity that stores energy.
 Turning is converting the kinetic energy generated by linear motion in one direction, which is then stored in the tensegrity structure of the couple in the tango embrace, into energy to propel the couple either into linear motion in the opposite direction, or circular or rotational motion.
 You can turn around your axis by taking steps in place.
 While this may seem like a very static way to turn, in fact it is not and can be performed in a dynamic way.
 This would be like the car doing a three-point turn in a dynamic way, which can’t really be done with a car which normally has so come to a dead stop before reversing, but which can be done by a couple.
 The movement in the opposite direction is propelled by the stored kinetic energy.

-I call this the Principle of Linear Circularity: the possibility of converting linear motion of the walk into circular motion of the turn, which nonetheless feels like one is walking (or the mental image is that of walking, see Mental imagery in movement learning) because there is not pivoting or swiveling involved.
+I call this the Principle of Linear Circularity: the possibility of converting linear motion of the walk into circular motion of the turn, which nonetheless feels like one is walking (or the mental image is that of walking, see Mental imagery in movement learning) because there is not pivoting or swivelling involved.
 We are turning even though we don’t feel like we are turning, and instead feel like we are walking.
 This has the added advantage that we don’t have to separate the practice of walking from the practice of turning: they’re one and the same practice.
 A turn is just a variation on the walk whereby the linear energy of the walk is converted into circular energy through the action of the feet in walking and the transference of kinetic energy through the tensegrity of the tango embrace.

-Now that you understand how it is possible to change direction or turn without pivoting, you may be wondering why is pivoting such a bad thing?
-Pivoting on one foot is such a major part of tango dancing these days that there is a lot of time, money and energy devoted to it: dance floors can’t be too sticky but also too slippery and these are difficult to find or maintain, so we need chalk and instead of dancing in normal street shoes we need special dancing shoes that allow us to spin and swivel, and again there is special maintenance required to keep these in just the right level of non-stickiness and non-slipperiness that we can swivel without falling over.
+Now that you understand how it’s possible to change direction and turn without pivoting you may be wondering why is pivoting such a bad thing?
+Pivoting on one foot is such a major part of tango dancing these days that there is a lot of time, money and energy devoted to it: dancing floors can’t be too sticky but also too slippery and these are difficult to find or maintain.
+So you need chalk and instead of dancing in normal street shoes you need special dancing shoes that allow us to spin and swivel, and again there is special maintenance required to keep these in just the right level of non-stickiness and non-slipperiness that we can swivel without falling over.
 Special technique is required to spin/pivot/swivel without falling over and this of course requires a lot of lessons and practice, not to mention stress and worry.

-So eliminating the pivoting/swiveling technique from your dancing you basically eliminate all of the associated time, money and mental energy costs.
+So eliminating pivoting or swiveling from your dancing you basically eliminate all of the associated time, money and mental energy costs.
 You get normal shoes that have enough friction to prevent you from slipping.
-Most importantly, you eliminate all the worry about your balance that is inherently associated with pivoting, esp. for women wearing high heels that are inherently unstable.
-You thereby also eliminate the need for all of the technique classes and practice time that could be devoted to other, more useful things.
-Of course if you live for swiveling and all the moves associated with it are the main attraction in tango for you then I can’t argue with that.
-But otherwise, you gain a lot and lose little by eliminating this technique from your dancing.
+Most importantly you eliminate all the worry about your balance that is inherently associated with pivoting, especially for women wearing high heels that are inherently unstable.
+You thereby also eliminate the need for all of the technique classes and practice time that could be devoted to more useful things.
+Of course if you absolutely live for swiveling and all the moves associated with it are the main attraction in tango for you then I can’t argue with that.
+But otherwise you gain a lot and lose little by eliminating this technique from your dancing.